Common name: Ground Asparagus, Asparagus 'Fern'

 Flowering: Chiefly spring–summer; fruits all year.

 Distribution and occurrence: Cultivated as an ornamental ( especially the cultivar 'Sprengeri'); extensively naturalised, especially in the Sydney region, and a serious weed in bushland; chiefly in coastal districts north from Sussex Inlet; also Qld, Vic, SA, WA.
 Native of S Africa.

 NSW subdivisions: *NC, *CC, *SC, ?SWS, *LHI

 Other Australian states: *Qld *Vic. *S.A. *W.A.

 Usually has shortish, more or less prostrate stems whereas most other weedy Asparagus species tend to have more elongated erect or climbing stems.
-Previously called A. densiflorus in Australia, but that name applies to a separate African species not known to be naturalised here.
+Previously called A. densiflorus in Australia, but that name applies to a separate African species that is cultivated here but not known to be naturalised here.
 A declared noxious weed on LHI.

 Text by GJ Harden (1993); edited KL Wilson (2005; Oct 2014; June 2018; Aug 2019)